solliancenet/tech-immersion-data-ai/day2-exp2/README.md

     ![The Create an indexer tab is displayed, with the settings specified above entered into the form.](media/cosmos-db-add-azure-search-create-indexer.png "Create an indexer")

     > An indexer in Azure Search is a crawler that extracts searchable data and metadata from an external Azure data source and populates an index based on field-to-field mappings between the index and your data source.
-This approach is sometimes referred to as a "pull model' because the service pulls data in without you having to write any code that adds data to an index.
+This approach is sometimes referred to as a 'pull model' because the service pulls data in without you having to write any code that adds data to an index.

 12. Select **Submit**.